wolfware-labs/moonlit/docs/plugins/examples/nuget-release.md

 ### Plugins

-The pipeline uses four plugins:
+The pipeline uses five plugins:

 1. **Git Plugin**: For Git repository operations
 2. **GitHub Plugin**: For GitHub API integration
 3. **Semantic Release Plugin**: For semantic versioning and changelog generation
+4. **Dotnet Plugin**: For building, packing, and publishing .NET projects
-4. **Slack Plugin**: For Slack notifications
+5. **Slack Plugin**: For Slack notifications

-Each plugin is configured with a name and URL, and some have additional configuration like tokens.
+Each plugin is configured with a name and URL, and some have additional configuration like tokens and API keys.

 ### Stages

-The pipeline has three stages:
+The pipeline has four stages:

 1. **analyze**: Gathers information about the repository and calculates the next version
+2. **build**: Builds and packages the .NET project
-2. **release**: Creates a GitHub release
+3. **release**: Publishes the package and creates a GitHub release
-3. **notify**: Sends a notification to a Slack channel
+4. **notify**: Sends a notification to a Slack channel

 ### Steps